ptyn7600/BasicAssemblyCompiler/README.md

 * Asm-file: [micro_benchmark_variable_argument.asm](testing/micro_benchmark_variable_argument.asm)

 ### Description
 There are 10 t-registers and 8 s-regsiters in this compiler.
 They are listed in [harshTable.py](hashTable.py) file.
 When the program runs out of the registers, it will raise the error.
 The current version of the xml file will run fine.
 To test the error case, uncomment the last variable declaration in the xml file.

+Note: This compiler only supports integer type.

 ### Futher considered improvements:
 * Use s-registers when run out of t-registers